 Graduation Ceremony Basics

-There's no greater recognition of a graduate's achievements than a high school graduation ceremony, or commencement.
-Diplomas are "conferred" or handed out to graduating seniors and the speakers selected for this event often include community dignitaries, alumni and students.
-The valedictorian, the highest-ranking academic student in the graduation class, usually speaks.
+At graduation ceremonies, diplomas are “conferred” or handed out to graduating seniors.
+The speakers selected for this event often include community dignitaries, alumni and students.
+The valedictorian, or highest-ranking academic student in the graduation class, usually speaks.

-Many schools have to restrict attendance for space reasons.
-Make sure to check with your school to see if there will be limitations on the number of people you can invite to the ceremony.
-If your school has space restrictions and you're facing a dilemma about who to include:
+Many schools have to restrict attendance for space reasons, so be sure to check with your school to see if there will be limitations on the number of people you can invite to the ceremony.
+If your school has space constraints and you’re questioning who to include:

 Try these tips:

 - Talk to your friends and family members and explain that while you want them at graduation, each graduate is allowed only a limited number of guests.
-Most people will understand and even possibly volunteer to give up their ticket so that someone else may
+Most people will understand and possibly volunteer their ticket so that someone else may attend.

 - Come up with a creative solution that will feel fair to everyone, such as drawing names.

 - Let everyone who is not able to attend know they will be invited to the graduation party.
-Make sure to share your photos and videos to make them feel included.
+Share your photos and videos to make them feel included.

 Graduation Ceremony Etiquette

-Some schools embrace lively and free-spirited graduation ceremonies.
+Some schools are all about lively and free-spirited graduation ceremonies.
 But before you break out the beach balls and noisemakers, consider these factors:

 - What are the traditions of your particular school?
-If graduation is a more formal and somber right of passage, it’s probably better to replace whooping and hollering with applause.
+If graduation is a more formal and somber rite of passage, it’s probably better to replace whooping and hollering with applause.

 - In most schools, the handing out of diplomas is a quick and orderly process.
 Make sure that when you show pride in your graduate, you aren’t drowning out the recognition of another.

-- Life's milestones deserve everyone's full attention.
+- Life’s milestones deserve everyone’s full attention.
 Turn off your cell phones and resist the urge to text until the entire ceremony is over.
-Remain in your seat until the last students receive their diplomas so that they feel properly acknowledged.
+Also, remain in your seat until the last students receive their diplomas so that they feel properly acknowledged and celebrated.

 The Cap and Gown

-Preparing to march to "Pomp and Circumstance" requires wearing the traditional graduation cap and gown, a tradition that dates back centuries to the early universities in Europe.
+Preparing to march to “Pomp and Circumstance” is about wearing the traditional graduation cap and gown, a tradition that dates back centuries to the early universities in Europe.

 How to wear your cap and gown: